eth-cscs/DLA-Future/misc/synchronization.md

 ### Basic Examples

-(Note: this examples are used to illustrate how dependencies are determined, however they cannot be compiled since they are simplified to improve readability.
-(e.g. constructors and template parameters are omitted)).
+(Note: these examples are used to illustrate how dependencies are determined, however they cannot be compiled since they are simplified to improve readability (e.g. constructors and template parameters are omitted).)

 - Example 1: Write dependencies.
 ```cpp